cakuang1/portfoliov2/README.md

 ### GitHub Actions (CI/CD)
-Finally, I was able to develop a CI/CD pipeline to test and deploy my code effieciently.
+Finally, I was able to develop a CI/CD pipeline to test and deploy my code efficiently.
 Having used Github Actions in the pass, this was all relatively straightforward.
-Thus, everytime my code is pushed onto the main branch
+Thus, everytime my code is pushed onto the main branch, I would run python integration tests that called the lambda functions locally and determined if my database reflected these changes.
+As for deployment, I also had a workflow that would would push my new frontend code onto the s3 bucket that was distributing the static files.
+I think the main challenge here was finding out how to configure the workflow environments so they were able to run the AWS commandlines.

-### My Overall Thoughts on the project
+### My Overall Thoughts on the projects
+The challenge provides a hands-on learning experience for participants.
+It encourages them to build a real-world project using cloud services, which is one of the most effective ways to learn.
+Participants gain a diverse set of skills during the challenge, including cloud computing, web development, and infrastructure as code (IaC).